andrewvaughan/template-core/.github/CONTRIBUTING.md

 ### Software Development Lifecycle

 All contributions to the project **must** follow this Software Development Lifecycle (SDLC).
-Six (6) distinct phases make up the SDLC, with each state represented by a different `State` label that matches one of the following:
+Six (6) distinct phases make up the SDLC, with each state represented by a different `Status` label that matches one of the following:

-#### 1. `Pending Initiation`
+#### `Status: 01-Pending Initiation`

 When [triage](#issue-triage) is complete, Issues are either approved or rejected.
-If approved, the Issue enters the `Pending Initiation` state.
+If approved, the Issue enters the `Status: 01-Pending Initiation` state.
 This means that the Issue is ready for development.

-Any Issue that's in the `Pending Initiation` state is free for claiming by a Contributor and is one of the best ways to find an Issue to work on, for those wishing to contribute.
+Any Issue that's in the `Status: 01-Pending Initiation` state is free for claiming by a Contributor and is one of the best ways to find an Issue to work on, for those wishing to contribute.

-When a volunteer chooses to take a `Pending Initiation` Issue, they **must** put a comment on the Issue stating their interest, at which point a Project Maintainer can update the status label to `In Progress` and assign the Issue to the Contributor.
+When a volunteer chooses to take a `Status: 01-Pending Initiation` Issue, they **must** put a comment on the Issue stating their interest, at which point a Project Maintainer can update the status label to `Status: 02-In Progress` and assign the Issue to the Contributor.
 The Contributor should then create a [Fork][fork] of the Repository and begin working on the effort.

 > **Developer tip:** Adding an `upstream` remote and regularly [rebasing][rebasing] from the [`main`][branch-main]
 > Branch is important to keep updated with changes and prevent significant effort at the end of the development.
 To add